Curtis Conway: Broadcasting

 Gregg "Free Beer" Daniels on play-by-play.
 He is currently a studio analyst for the Pac-12 Network and a cohost of Total Access on the NFL Network.
 He joined the San Diego Chargers network for the 2015 season as a studio analyst.

 Personal life

 On July 23, 2007, Conway married female boxing champ Laila Ali, the daughter of Muhammad Ali.
-He has three children from a previous marriage: twins Cameron and Kelton Conway (b.
-1995), and Leilani Conway (b.
-1999).
-Conway and Ali welcomed their first child, Curtis Muhammad Conway, Jr. on August 26, 2008.
-On April 4, 2011, they welcomed their second child, a daughter, Sydney Jurldine Conway.